kingston-hackSpace/Audio_Recording/teensy4_0.md

 **CODE AND INSTRUCTIONS**

+- Install the screen library:

+    - In the Arduino IDE go to Sketch -> Include Libraries -> Manage libraries...

+    - Search for **Adafruit_SSD1306 by Adafruit** and choose to install the library.

-- **Test the encoder:** download and upload [this code](https://github.com/kingston-hackSpace/Audio_Recording/blob/main/Teensy_40_rec_encoder.ino)
+- **Test the encoder:** download and upload [this code](https://github.com/kingston-hackSpace/Audio_Recording/blob/main/Teensy_40_rec_encoder.ino) to your board.

-- Open the Serial Monitor to confirm that the encoder is working correctly to select the tracks.
+- Open the **Serial Monitor** to confirm that the encoder is working correctly to select the tracks.

-- **Test the OLED screen:** download and upload [this code]
+- **Test the OLED screen:** download and upload [this code] to visualize track selection on the OLED screen.

 -----------
 ### ADD AN AMPLIFIER